haverland/collectmeterdigits/README.md

 <img src="images/BadImage.png" width="60">

-After all images are labeled, the window closes automaticly.
+After all images are labeled (the counter on top switch to 1 of x) you can close the window and share the data or use it for your own training.

 If you're unsure, here you can see examples.